- Many users claimed that they couldn't load Microsoft Teams in their browser due to page script errors or other errors.

 But since then, I am not able anymore to sign in to synchronize some sharepoints.

-If you are also troubled by this error, here are a couple of troubleshooting tips to helps you resolve it in Windows.
+If you are also troubled by this error, here are a couple of troubleshooting tips to help you resolve it in Windows.

-How to fix Microsoft Teams page script errors
+How can I fix the Teams script error?

 - In the Control Panel, click on Network and Internet.